itamarLaufer/Google-Form-Auto-Filler/README.md

 ### How To Use?

-In the example we'll use the module to fill this form [a link](https://docs.google.com/forms/d/e/1FAIpQLSf3FklBI3vm6RLWDFqD1r3mRKxhPFbcshL2xOA-ZyFo1l-JOg/viewform)
+In the example we'll use the module to fill this [form](https://docs.google.com/forms/d/e/1FAIpQLSf3FklBI3vm6RLWDFqD1r3mRKxhPFbcshL2xOA-ZyFo1l-JOg/viewform)

 ```